The Go-To Guy

-Still, Craig feels so guilty he wants to tell the police and let them decide whether or not he is a criminal.
-Karl has trouble keeping up his best friend and “go-to guy” façade in the face of Craig’s determination to make a clean breast of it.
+Despite Karl’s assurances, Craig feels so guilty he wants to tell the police and let them decide whether or not he is a criminal.
+Karl has trouble keeping up his best friend and go-to guy façade in the face of Craig’s determination to make a clean breast of it.
 If it were only Craig carelessly disposing of a butt, Karl likely wouldn’t care.
 The problem is that Craig saw Karl leaving the back door of the Rovers and locking up behind him at the time when he supposedly was in the Bistro doing the Full Monty.

 As Thursday’s scene in Karl’s car progressed, I wondered how he was going to convince Craig to keep schtum.
-No reassurances or allusions to the rigours of ‘boy-prison’ were working.
+Neither reassurances nor allusions to the rigours of ‘boy-prison’ were working.
 What will Karl tell him next?
 Will he tell him that he will hang for the crime?
 Craig may well not know the difference.
-And yes!
-Karl leaned in closer and said you’re right, it was your fault, you are a murderer.
-And he began piling on the list of punishment ahead of Craig.
-He painted a vivid picture.

 It was horrible to watch that poor gormless boy be scared witless.
 It was also laugh-out-loud funny.
 Karl does the friendly/scary looming thing very well.
 He honestly doesn’t want to hurt anyone.
 But if backed in a corner, well, not a lot of choice.

 Excuses for Stella